MicrosoftDocs/azure-dev-docs/articles/java/migration/appcat.md

 ### Where can I see the documentation?

 The Azure AppCAT CLI Guide is shipped in the ZIP file.
+You can also view the documentation at <https://azure.github.io/appcat-docs/cli/>.

 ### How to discover technology usage without an Azure target in mind?